 Bringing an ancient Viking tradition into the present.
 In town of Mosfellbær, master craftsman Palli Kristjánsson and his co-creator Soffia Sigurðardóttir are hard at work in their rustic atelier, where they create an array of knives for collectors, chefs, and all those who appreciate the workmanship that goes into a finely crafted tool.

-Before Palli and Soffia started making knives they had been thinking about how they can contribute to help our planet earth.
+Before Palli the knife-maker and Soffia started making knives they had been thinking about how they can contribute to help our planet earth.
 Close to their home they have built a compost so as little as possible goes into the garbage.
 Recycling has always been important to them.

 When they started making knives it was very important to them to find materials that they could give a second life.
 Therefore, they seek materials from the slaughter houses so instead of having the remains of the animals disposed off, they give some parts of them a second life.
 They use hoofs of horses, horns of sheep’s, cows and bones.